 Senior Inspector Lance of the Wildwood Police is onsite investigating.
 Lance questions you and your friends to find out which of you had the motive, means and opportunity to commit this murder.
 The Coroner’s Office, the Crime Scene Investigation (CSI) unit, and eyewitnesses provide additional details.
 In the end, Lance unmasks and arrests the killer.

 Residents of Resort Lifestyle Community’s Pebble Springs at The Villages joined in on the fun of trying to find out who killed Emery Landon in local author Frank A. Lancione’s newest play Death of a Socialite.
 Eight Pebble Springs residents led the cast, and over 100 residents attended the October 15th show.
 Lancione’s interactive play methodology had audience members as well as the cast accusing suspects, discussing clues, and competing to unmask the killer.
-Pebble Springs is already planning to host additional Lancione interactive murder mystery plays in 2025.
+Pebble Springs is already planning to host additional Lanccione interactive murder mystery plays in 2025 including a scheduled February 3, 2025 performance of Death by Cat.

 Robin Logan - Sumter County Humane Society Worker